- Great user interface

 From my testing, the only page builder that stands up to Thrive Architect in any category is Elementor.

 And in this case, Elementor wins every time.
-(Check our Thrive Architect vs Elementor comparison.)
+(Check our Thrive Architect vs Elementor comparison to see why.)
 You simply can’t beat it on price, no matter the quality of landing page templates or blog posts layouts you get.

-So, if funds are tight, I’d recommend going with a free Elementor plan and switching to Thrive Architect when you’re ready to invest more into your business.
+So, if funds are tight, I’d recommend going with a free Elementor plan.

 So you’re fresh off the boat, huh?

 Well, from all the page builders I’ve tested, Thrive Architect was by far one the easiest to use, alongside Elementor.

 If I had to recommend one for a complete beginner, I’d probably say go with Elementor because the user interface is a bit nicer overall, and it’s better suited for a general audience.